 - Behaviors that threaten personal safety or the security of personal or Institute property

-- Behaviors that violate MIT’s Policy on Harassment: “Harassment is defined as unwelcome conduct of a verbal, nonverbal or physical nature that is sufficiently severe or pervasive to create a work or academic environment that a reasonable person would consider intimidating, hostile or abusive and that adversely affects an individual’s educational, work, or living environment.”
+- Behaviors that violate MIT’s Policy on Harassment, 9.4: “Harassment is defined as unwelcome conduct of a verbal, nonverbal or physical nature that is sufficiently severe or pervasive to create a work or academic environment that a reasonable person would consider intimidating, hostile or abusive and that adversely affects an individual’s educational, work, or living environment.”
 Viewing inappropriate images or content is not tolerated within library facilities.

-- Behaviors that interfere with the activities of other library users or staff, including but not limited to excessive noise, cell phones, music, hostility, rudeness, and consumption of food and drink that does not comply with the Libraries’ food and beverage policy.
+- Behaviors that interfere with the activities of other library users or staff, including but not limited to excessive noise, cell phones, music, hostility, rudeness, and consumption of food and drink that does not comply with the Libraries’ food and beverage guidelines.

 - Excessive or inappropriate use of library resources; including computers, books, journals, databases, seating space, study rooms, networks, etc. Use of visitor computers for more than two hours per day across the Libraries’ locations for two or more consecutive days, or in a clear recurrent pattern of multi-day use, is generally considered excessive use.